open-energy-transition/open-tyndp/doc/faq_troubleshooting.rst

 .. admonition:: Is Open-TYNDP ready for production use?

    Open-TYNDP is under active development and is not yet feature-complete.
 The current development status and general limitations are important to understand before using the model.
 Please refer to :doc:`limitations` and :ref:`development-status` for more details.
+The latest version of the model is always available on `GitHub <https://github.com/open-energy-transition/open-tyndp>`__.

 .. admonition:: When will Open-TYNDP be ready?